openturns/openturns/python/doc/theory/reliability_sensitivity/sensitivity_sobol.rst

 The Sobol' decomposition is described more easily when the domain of the input is the unit interval :math:`[0,1]^{n_X}`.
-It can be easily extended to any input domain using expectations, variances a and variance of conditional expectations.
+It can be easily extended to any input domain using expectations, variances and variance of conditional expectations.

 We assume that the input marginal variables :math:`X_1,\ldots,X_{n_X}` are